woocommerce/woocommerce-gateway-stripe/readme.txt

 * Add - Filter to enable Payment Request Button on Checkout 'wc_stripe_show_payment_request_on_checkout'.
 * Fix - Possible conflicts with payment request totals when subscriptions is active.
 * Fix - Undefined notice on save card via subscriptions if card is deleted.
+* Fix - Error translation issue when 3DS is required.

 = 4.0.1 - 2018-01-11 =
 * Fix - Add payment method conflict with terms and agreement page.